The lathe is defined as the machine tool, which is used for different machining operations such as turning, facing, threading, etc.

 - Boring attachments

-That’s It.
-If you have any question about types of lathe machines tell us in comments.
+That’s it, thanks for reading.
+If you have any questions about the “Lathe machine or types of lathe machine” tell us in the comments.
+If you like this post please share it with your friends.